pyranges/pyranges_1.x/docs/how_to_overlap.rst

         0  |    chr1                1        5  +                 0  b
         2  |    chr1               10       14  +                 1  b
         5  |    chr1               20       22  +                 2  c
+        6  |    chr1               24       25  +                 2  a
         7  |    chr1               28       30  +                 2  b
-  PyRanges with 4 rows, 6 columns, and 1 index columns.
+  PyRanges with 5 rows, 6 columns, and 1 index columns.
   Contains 1 chromosomes and 1 strands.

 As well as ``match_by``: